Willson Contreras Preview, Player Props: Cardinals vs. Phillies

-The St. Louis Cardinals, including Willson Contreras (.450 on-base percentage in past 10 games, 95 points above season-long percentage), battle starting pitcher Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Friday at 7:05 PM ET.
+The St. Louis Cardinals, including Willson Contreras (.273 slugging percentage in past 10 games, including zero home run), battle starter Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Saturday at 7:15 PM ET.

 Willson Contreras Game Info & Props vs. the Phillies